Local Lipschitz continuity in the initial value and strong completeness for nonlinear stochastic differential equations: Stochastic Lorenz equation with additive noise

 The estimate $ a \leq \frac{ \delta }{ 4 } + \frac{ a^2 }{ \delta } $ for all $ a \in \R $, $ \delta \in (0,\infty) $ hence proves for every $ x = (x_1, x_2, x_3), y = (y_1, y_2, y_3) \in \R^3 $ with $ x \neq y $ and every $ r, t, T, \rho \in ( 0, \infty ) $, $ \theta \in (0,\infty] $ that

 Corollary~\ref{cor:UV2} hence implies for every $ T, r, \rho \in ( 0, \infty) $ and every $ x, y \in \R^3 $ that

-Combining this with Lemma~\ref{lem:strong_completeness_uniform} ensures that the stochastic Lorenz equation~\eqref{eq:Lorenz} is strongly complete.
+Combining this with Theorem~\ref{thm:strong_completeness_uniform} ensures that the stochastic Lorenz equation~\eqref{eq:Lorenz} is strongly complete.
 In the same way as above strong stability estimates of the form \eqref{eq:Lorenz_stability} and strong completeness can be proved if the diffusion coefficient is not necessarily constant as in~\eqref{eq:Lorenz} but globally bounded and globally Lipschitz continuous.
-Strong completeness for the SDE~\eqref{eq:Lorenz} follows also from inequality~\eqref{eq:estimate.Lorenz.equation} and Theorem 2.4 in Zhang~\cite{Zhang2010}.
+Strong completeness for the SDE~\eqref{eq:Lorenz} follows also from\sgc{} Theorem 2.4 in Zhang~\cite{Zhang2010} and inequality~\eqref{eq:estimate.Lorenz.equation}\cgs{}.
 If the diffusion coefficient is linear and if $m=1$, then strong completeness follows in the case $\alpha_2=\alpha_1$ from Theorem 4.1 in Schmalfu\ss~\cite{Schmalfuss1997}.
-If the diffusion coefficient is merely globally Lipschitz continuous but not globally bounded, then it is still an \emph{open question} whether strong stability estimates of the form~\eqref{eq:Lorenz_stability} do hold (see also Section~2 in Hairer et al.~\cite{hhj12} for a counterexample with a related drift coefficient function and a linear diffusion coefficient function) and also whether strong completeness does hold if $\sigma$ is non-linear or if $m>1$.
-Another way for establishing strong completeness for the stochastic Lorenz equation~\eqref{eq:Lorenz} in the case of additive noise is to subtract the noise process and then to solve the resulting random ordinary differential equations for every continuous trajectory of the driving noise process (cf.\ the remarks in Subsection~\ref{sec:strong_completeness_additive}).
+If the diffusion coefficient is merely globally Lipschitz continuous but not globally bounded, then it is still an \emph{open question} whether strong stability estimates of the form~\eqref{eq:Lorenz_stability} do hold (see also Section~2 in Hairer et al.~\cite{hhj12} for a counterexample with a related drift coefficient function and a linear diffusion coefficient function) and also whether the SDE \eqref{eq:Lorenz} is strongly complete if $\sigma$ is non-linear or if $m>1$.
+Another way for establishing strong completeness for the stochastic Lorenz equation~\eqref{eq:Lorenz} in the case of additive noise is to subtract the noise process and then to solve the resulting random ordinary differential equations for every continuous trajectory of the driving noise process.